 You can read the full article (open source) here, but for the purposes of tracing the voices of university student mothers, I will highlight the voice of one participant:

 Well I have three children.
 I felt I owed it to them whilst attending college to still give them the same amount of attention and support in both their sport and education areas and maintaining the home.
-And I was very determined I would never be later for an assignment.
+And I was very determined I would never be late for an assignment.
 And I never was, not one day late.
 But it was a great strain.
 I got by on four hours sleep at night some nights.
 For a long period there five hours was a luxury.
 I never started to study until the children had had some quality time, which meant I wouldn’t open a book to rewrite lecture notes (and I always wrote every lecture again when I got home, so I’d understand it) so it was probably ten o’clock at night when I started, sometimes midnight … I got very tired.
 Quite cranky, actually.

 For the voices of contemporary student parents, I recommend the work of Marie-Pierre Moreau in which students discuss a lack of time and money, and the challenges of balancing family, study and housekeeping.
 Tired and cranky.
 That’s something that hasn’t changed!